cd ..

 etcd

 It stores all information.
-The entire real state of the cluster.
+The entire actual state of the cluster.
 It only communicates with the kube API SERVER.

 kube API SERVER

 Only it has default permission to communicate with etcd.
-Its function is to retrieve the status of the cluster as a whole.
-It will communicate with everyone.
+Its function is to get the status of the cluster as a whole.
+It’s the one that will communicate with everyone.
 All cluster communication happens through the kube API SERVER.

 kube scheduler

-It is responsible for managing where each of the containers will run; it is the controller responsible for new containers, and it knows the capacity of the nodes.
+It is responsible for managing where each of the containers will run; it is the controller responsible for placing new containers and knowing the capacity of the nodes.

 kube controller manager